tmbuza/iMAP/README.md

 ## Get Started

 ### Running a shell command as root or system administrator
+ It is likely that some systems, including Ubuntu, Linux, ... may require users to have administative right, in such cases:
 	* Put `sudo` in front of the command, and enter your password when prompted.
-* Applies to some systems, including Ubuntu, Linux, ...
 	* Note that that system is often configured to not ask again for a few minutes allowing you to run several commands in succession.

 <br>